felixpollet/LCAv/README.md

 📦 Installation
 ----------------
 **No pip installation is provided at the moment.** <br>
-To install *LCAv*, setup a separate conda environment:
+To install *LCA-Modeller*, setup a separate conda environment:
 ```bash
 conda create -n lca-modeller python==3.10
 conda activate lca-modeller
 ```
 And git clone the repository.
-Then, install *LCAv* using [poetry](https://python-poetry.org/docs/) by setting the current directory to the root of the repository and running:
+Then, install *LCA-Modeller* using [poetry](https://python-poetry.org/docs/) by setting the current directory to the root of the repository and running:
 ```bash
 poetry install
 ```

-A tutorial notebook is provided in the `notebooks` directory to help you get started with *LCAv*.
+A tutorial notebook is provided in the `notebooks` directory to help you get started with *LCA-Modeller*.

 ✈️ Applications
 ----------------
-*LCAv* is currently being used in the following projects:
+*LCA-Modeller* is currently being used in the following projects:
 * [AeroMAPS](https://github.com/AeroMAPS/AeroMAPS) : Multidisciplinary Assessment of Prospective Scenarios for air transport.
 * [FAST-UAV](https://github.com/SizingLab/FAST-UAV): Future Aircraft Sizing Tool - Unmanned Aerial Vehicles
 * [FAST-OAD](https://github.com/fast-aircraft-design/FAST-OAD): Future Aircraft Sizing Tool - Overall Aircraft Design